Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Privacy disclaimer (what data is saved and published?)
   * Pre-Questionnaire
   * Teaching / Explanation of the hardware, virtual environment, tasks and control
-  * Participants can try the controls, locomotion and and interaction for some time
+  * Participants can try the controls, locomotion and interaction for some time
   * Explain the task once more: As many rounds as possible, as many collected coins as possible, as precise at the interaction task as possible.
-Your own choice where your priorities are.
+Your own choice where your priorities are
   * 10 minute task performance
   * Post-Questionnaire
   * Goodbye / Hardware cleaning